Doghouse-Mike/my-notes/content/Interview with Koffin Kats.md

 ***We've got more old buildings than you guys.***

 *John*: The thing is, we play small places, we play big places, we play big stages, we play small stages, and we're going to put on the same show every night, regardless.
 So, you know, people ask me, "What do you think of Europe?"
 I'm like, "You know what?
 I'm sitting in the backseat of the van and we get to the place and I load in and I play the show just like I do over in the states." so it ends up kinda evening out.
-The biggest difference coming from Europe to over here is I grew up watching a lot of British TV, I got my little killer rabbit.........
-I watched a lot of British stuff and I'm really into British humour and comedy and what not, so it's refreshing to hear some of the jokes, everything translates like "Yeah, just like that, in the movies I've seen!" so that's pretty cool.
+The biggest difference coming from Europe to over here is I grew up watching a lot of British TV, I got my little killer rabbit……… I watched a lot of British stuff and I'm really into British humour and comedy and what not, so it's refreshing to hear some of the jokes, everything translates like "Yeah, just like that, in the movies I've seen!" so that's pretty cool.
 And then, driving on the left side of the road isn't as much of a trip as I thought it would be.
 It's nothing.

 ***I've heard other bands complain about how even when they're touring Europe or Japan or wherever, it's still like being in America because there's McDonald's and KFC and etc everywhere?***